5. “Do you not know that the wicked shall not inherit the kingdom

 Here are some examples of the same construction used in 1 Corinthians 6:9.
 In some of the examples

 I left the word “of” out.
 Revelation 17:8 says: “inhabitants (pl.) upon the

 earth (sing.).”
 Revelation 18:17 says: “all the passengers (pl.) in

 the ship (sing.).”
-Revelation 19:5 says: “worshippers (pl.)
+Revelation 19:5 says: “worshippers (pl.) of His Name

-the Greek text has the second noun in the singular form as in: “makers (pl.) of a lie (sing.).”
+text has the second noun in the singular form as in: “makers (pl.) of a lie (sing.).”

 And at Job 13:4, the phrase says: “speakers (pl.) of a lie (sing.).”
 We know